filakhtov/gentoo-use-docs/net-libs/libtirpc.md

 # net-libs/libtirpc

-### ipv6
-Pass a `--enable-ipv6` option to a configure script.
-Enable support for an IPv6 protocol to allow a `libtirpc` library to issue RPC calls to IPv6 hosts.

-It is recommended to enable this flag if the target system to be participating in IPv6-capable networks.

 ### kerberos
 Pass a `--enable-gssapi` option to a configure script.
 Enable support of GSS-API (Generic Security Service Application Program Interface) for RPC calls authentication.